Opinion Dynamics for Utility Maximizing Agents: Exploring the Impact of the Resource Penalty: Conclusions

 \begin{IEEEbiography}[{ }]{Sonia Mart\'{i}nez} (Fellow IEEE) is a Professor of Mechanical and Aerospace Engineering at the University of California, San Diego, CA, USA.
 She received her Ph.D. degree in Engineering Mathematics from the Universidad Carlos III de Madrid, Spain, in May 2002.
 She was a Visiting Assistant Professor of Applied Mathematics at the Technical University of Catalonia, Spain (2002- 2003), a Postdoctoral Fulbright Fellow at the Coordinated Science Laboratory of the University of Illinois, Urbana-Champaign (2003-2004) and the Center for Control, Dynamical systems and Computation of the University of California, Santa Barbara (2004-2005).
 Her research interests include the control of networked systems, multi-agent systems, nonlinear control theory, and planning algorithms in robotics.
 She became a Fellow of IEEE in 2018.
 She is a co-author (together with F. Bullo and J. Cortés) of ‘‘Distributed Control of Robotic Networks’’ (Princeton University Press, 2009).
 She is a co-author (together with M. Zhu) of ‘‘Distributed Optimization-based Control of Multi-agent Networks in Complex Environments’’ (Springer, 2015).
 She is the Editor in Chief of the recently launched CSS IEEE Open Journal of Control Systems. \end{IEEEbiography}

 -2\baselineskip plus -1fil

 \begin{IEEEbiography}[{ }]{Pavankumar Tallapragada} (S'12-M'14) received his Ph.D. degree in Mechanical Engineering from the University of Maryland, College Park in 2013.
 He was a Postdoctoral Scholar in the Department of Mechanical and Aerospace Engineering at the University of California, San Diego from 2014 to 2017.
-He is currently an Assistant Professor in the Department of Electrical Engineering and the Robert Bosch Centre for Cyber Physical Systems at the Indian Institute of Science, Bangalore, India.
+He is currently an Associate Professor in the Department of Electrical Engineering at the Indian Institute of Science, Bangalore, India.
 His research interests include networked control systems, distributed control, multi-agent systems and dynamics of social systems. \end{IEEEbiography}